Manuel Póvoa dos Reis: Career

-Póvoa dos Reis ordained priest in 1936, in Coimbra, Portugal, and nominated canon of the Cathedral of Coimbra in 1957.
-In addition to his religious work, Póvoa dos reis maintained an interest in botany, resulting in him being nominated a member of the Broterian Society in 1943, an assistant of the Faculty of Sciences of the University of Coimbra in 1956, and a member of the New York Academy of Sciences.
+Póvoa dos Reis was ordained priest in 1936, in Coimbra, Portugal, and was nominated canon of the Cathedral of Coimbra in 1957.
+In addition to his religious work, Póvoa dos Reis maintained an interest in botany, resulting in his nomination as a member of the Broterian Society in 1943, an assistant of the Faculty of Sciences of the University of Coimbra in 1956, and a member of the New York Academy of Sciences.
 His research focused on freshwater red algae, particularly in the family Batrachospermaceae.